tetchel/shexter/readme.md

 You can do an acid test with `shexter send -n $YourPhoneNumber`.

-On first run, you will be prompted for an IP address - make sure your phone and computer are on the same LAN and then enter the IP that appears in the Shexter app.
+On first run, you will be prompted for an IP address - make sure your phone and computer are on the same LAN and then enter the hostname that appears in the Shexter app.

 Note that, for now, Shexter ignores MMS messages altogether.